raspberrypilearning/serene-scene/en/step_5.md

 --- task ---

-Now, make your **Grasshopper** sprite move back and forth across the screen.
+Now, make your **Grasshopper** sprite move back and forth across the Stage.

 ![image of grasshopper sprite](images/grasshopper-sprite.png)